What goes great with campfires? Beer, buddies, and plans to clear life’s hurdles

 There’s more to campfires than singing “Kumbaya.”
 Hanging out with buddies in the great outdoors — ideally with cold beverages in hand — is a great time to talk about life’s hurdles.

-The power of fireside conversation was revealed at a Wellman event last year.
-The outdoor adventure and personal development program for guys set up shop at the Sea to Sky Gondola in Squamish, B.C., where a mountaintop campfire shed some serious light on life’s hurdles.
+The power of fireside conversation was revealed at a recent Wellmen Project event.
+The outdoor adventure and personal development program for guys set up shop at the Sea to Sky Gondola in Squamish, B.C., where a mountaintop campfire shed some serious light on how to get rid of hurdles in life.

 Here are three hurdles that men face, and a simple step to work through each of them: